Biomarkers, targeted and immunotherapies for , ovarian and primary peritoneal cancer

 - Tests can be done to look for or gene mutations in the tumor.
 Women who test positive for a or mutation in their tumor may benefit from a type of therapy known as a .
 A tumor test positive for a or mutation in one of two situations:,

-- when women who have an inherited mutation in or develop ovarian cancer, their tumor is very likely to display the same mutation.
+- when women who have an in or develop ovarian cancer, their tumor is very likely to display the same mutation.

-- women who test negative for an inherited mutation in or may still develop an acquired mutation in their tumor.
+- women who test negative for an in or may still develop an acquired mutation in their tumor.
 Women with a mutation in their tumor may also respond well to treatment.

 - Some ovarian cancers will have an abnormality known as (“ high") also known as "" ( or ). cancers are common in people with a gene mutation.
 These cancers may respond well to a type of treatment known as an immune checkpoint inhibitor.
 One example of an agent used for MSI-H cancers is Keytruda (pembrolizumab).